Negril Aerodrome

 Negril Aerodrome (IATA: NEG, ICAO: MKNG) is an airport serving Negril in western Jamaica.
 It is located 7 km north of Negril Point.
 It primarily serves the tourist resorts in the area.
 Negril Aerodrome handled approximately 72,096 passengers in 2001.
-The airport has scheduled passenger service provided by International AirLink.

 Facilities

 The airport resides at an elevation of 9 ft above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 2200 × 60 ft.
 There are no fueling facilities and the airport has no night flight operations.

 Airlines and destinations

-Passengers
+Statistics

 The following table shows the number of passengers using the airport annually from 1997 through 2001.